Unidata/metpy-analysis/README.md

 # MetPy for Quantitative Analysis of Meteorological Data

 ### ![](logos/metpy-32x32.png "MetPy Logo") Let's talk MetPy!
-Here you will find a collection of notebooks we will be demonstrating and working through together for this Spring AMS Short Course on MetPy for Quantitative Analysis of Meteorological Data.
+Here you will find a collection of notebooks we will be demonstrating and working through together for this workshop on MetPy for Quantitative Analysis of Meteorological Data.
 The focus will be on some of [Unidata's Python tools](https://www.unidata.ucar.edu/projects/index.html#python), including [MetPy](https://unidata.github.io/MetPy/latest/) and [Siphon](https://unidata.github.io/siphon/latest/), and the workshop is primarily designed to show existing geoscientific Python users the capability and convenience MetPy can provide for working with data in meteorology.

 ### :keyboard: Getting set up
 Start at the [Unidata eLearning hub site](https://elearning.unidata.ucar.edu/metpy/prep/#/) for preparing for this workshop.